 Thomas Hodson, director and general manager of the WOUB Center for Public Media at Ohio University, has led dual careers in law and journalism.
 His career as a criminal defense trial lawyer spanned over 20 years, with another 10 as a trial judge in both the municipal court and common pleas court in Ohio.
 He also served as a visiting judge with the Ohio Supreme Court and as a Judicial Fellow at the United States Supreme Court in the Administrative Office of the Chief Justice.

 As a journalist, Hodson has pursued journalistic projects both in print and broadcast.
-He is widely published and continues to write numerous articles and columns for newspapers, magazine and trade journals.
-He co-authored the "Journalist's Handbook to Ohio Courts" and has written and served as talent for numerous public television documentaries and public affairs programs and produced public affairs programming for public radio.
+He is widely published and continues to write numerous articles and columns for newspapers, magazines and trade journals.
+He co-authored the "Journalist's Handbook to Ohio Courts," has written and served as talent for numerous public television documentaries and public affairs programs, and produced public affairs programming for public radio.

 Hodson is often contacted by media for his legal expertise and has appeared on numerous radio and television news programs as such.
 An expert on sexual assault cases, Hodson published extensively during the 2012 trial of Jerry Sandusky, former Penn State assistant football coach, convicted on numerous counts of sexual assault of minors.
 During the trial, Hodson authored a series about the trial procedure for the non-profit organization, Male Survivor.
 He serves as the Communication Committee Chairperson for the organization.